VEuPathDB/vagrant-easyredmine/README.md

 `redmine_root_dir` does not exist or if there is a detected change in the database (e.g. you drop it and let Ansible recreate it).

+## Production Installation

+See https://wiki.apidb.org/index.php/EasyRedmineVM for instructions for using the Ansible plays from this project to prepare a KVM image for production use.